-Okinawa Prefecture Travel Guide
+Okinawa Prefecture Region

-Region Southern Japanese prefecture of islands and US bases
+Southern Japanese prefecture of islands and US bases

 Subtropical prefecture of islands south of Kyushu where coral reefs, diving around the Kerama Islands, Ryukyu heritage in Naha and Okinawan cuisine like soba attract beachgoers and history seekers.

-Why Visit Okinawa Prefecture #
+Why Visit Okinawa Prefecture#

 Okinawa’s coral reefs - around Miyako and Kerama Islands - are world-class for snorkeling and freediving, with clear water and abundant sea turtles.
 Day trips from Naha and Ishigaki fill fast in high season, so reserve boat space early.